Salman F Rahman: Career

-In 1966, Salman and his older brother, Sohail Fasihur Rahman, began managing a family-owned jute factory.
+In 1966, Rahman and his elder brother, Sohail, began managing a family-owned jute factory.
 However, in 1972, the government nationalized the factory.
 The same year, they founded the Bangladesh Export and Import Company Limited (BEXIMCO Group) and initiated the export of seafood and crushed bones to European countries, importing medicines in return.
 BEXIMCO Group has grown to become one of Bangladesh's premier conglomerates, with subsidiaries such as BexTex, Beximco Pharmaceuticals Ltd. (Beximco Pharma), and Shinepukur Ceramics.
 With a global workforce exceeding 70,000 people, BEXIMCO is the largest private sector employer in Bangladesh.

 In 1976, the two brothers established Beximco Pharmaceuticals Ltd. (Beximco Pharma).
 Later on, this company was listed as the first Bangladeshi company at London's Alternative Investment Market.
 The company is listed in Aim of London Stock Exchange and also accredited by many foreign regulatory authorities, including the US FDA, for its export operations.
 In addition, it is the first Bangladeshi company to export medicines to Canada.

 In 1982, the brothers partnered with the Dubai-based Galadari Brothers Group to establish the country's first private bank, the AB Bank.
-In 1985, Salman Fazlur Rahman sold his stake to other partners.
+In 1985, Rahman sold his stake to other partners.
 Subsequently, the brothers bought a 30% stake in IFIC Bank.
 Fazlur Rahman became chairman of the bank in 2010 and was re-elected in 2016.

 In 2021, BEXIMCO launched a BDT 3,000 crore Sukuk bond.

-Salman owns the Bangla news channel Independent Television.
+Rahman owns the Bangla news channel Independent Television.
 He previously owned the English daily, The Independent, which was launched on 26 March 1995 and ceased publication on 31 January 2022.
 During its operation, he served as the chairman of the board of editors.

 Politics

-Salman entered politics in the mid-1990s and founded a political party under the banner Samriddhya Bangladesh Andolan.
+Rahman entered politics in the mid-1990s and founded a political party under the banner Samriddhya Bangladesh Andolan.
 Later, he joined the Bangladesh Awami League.
 He was their nominee for constituency Dhaka-1 (Dohar Upazila) in the Bangladeshi general election in 2001.

-Salman is the private sector development adviser to Prime Minister Sheikh Hasina.
+Rahman was the private sector development adviser to Prime Minister Sheikh Hasina.

-Salman contested from Dhaka-1 constituency (Dohar and Nawabganj upazilas) in the 2018 parliamentary election and received 3,04,797 votes, while the nearest rival Salma Islam received 38,017 votes.
+Rahman contested from Dhaka-1 constituency (Dohar and Nawabganj upazilas) in the 2018 parliamentary election and received 3,04,797 votes, while the nearest rival Salma Islam received 38,017 votes.
 He contested the election with the Awami League's symbol boat and secured 86.5% of the votes of the constituency.

-Salman got 1,49,971 votes under the Dhaka-1 constituency in the controversial January 2024 general election.
+Rahman got 1,49,971 votes under the Dhaka-1 constituency in the controversial January 2024 general election.
 His closest competitor, Salma Islam from the Jatiyo Party, trailed behind with 34,746 votes.